vijayc9/vipassana-course-finder/README.md

 ## 🎯 Why This App?

 **The Problem:**
-You want to attend a Vipassana course near Bangalore (or any city).
+You want to attend a Vipassana course near you (or any place).
 You have to:
+- Manually search what all centers exist near you
+- Calculate which centers are closest to you
-- Visit 10+ individual center websites to check their schedules
+- Visit multiple individual center websites to check their schedules
-- Manually calculate which centers are closest to you
 - Keep checking back for new course openings
 - Miss courses at nearby centers you didn't know existed